 Logging data

-With the Multi Channel software you can automatically record your measurements to disk.
+With the Multi Channel oscilloscope software you can automatically record your measurements to disk.
 Different file formats can be used to store the data.
 This page shows how to use your TiePie engineering oscilloscope as a data logger.

 Data logger applications